You’ve probably sweat bullets before, though not literally. But did you know that in a few cases people have really “sweat” blood?

-The doctors say the 21-year-old woman arrived at their Italian hospital bleeding from her face for no clear reason.
-She told them she’d been having occasional bouts of sudden bleeding -- sometimes from the palms, too -- for about 3 years.
+The doctors say the 21-year-old woman arrived at their Italian hospital bleeding from their face for no clear reason.
+They told them they’d been having occasional bouts of sudden bleeding -- sometimes from the palms, too -- for about 3 years.

-She said she’d start dripping blood without warning.
-It would seep from her skin for up to 5 minutes.
-Sometimes it happened while she was out and about; other times, while she slept.
-The bleeding was worst when she was stressed.
+They said they’d start dripping blood without warning.
+It would seep from their skin for up to 5 minutes.
+Sometimes it happened while they were out and about; other times, while they slept.
+The bleeding was worst when they were stressed.

-And the embarrassment she felt?
-Bad enough to make her give up her social life.
+And the embarrassment they felt?
+Bad enough to make them give up their social life.

-They concluded the woman had a rare condition that made her sweat blood -- “hematohidrosis” -- and they treated her with a drug called propranolol.
+They concluded the woman had a rare condition that made them sweat blood -- “hematohidrosis” -- and they treated them with a drug called propranolol.

 “We don’t know the exact cause of hematohidrosis," says Michael Smith, MD, chief medical director of WebMD.
 “But one theory is that an overactive nervous system may be to blame -- specifically the sympathetic nervous system, which controls many bodily functions, including sweating.